Premkumarcandy/aws-bootstrap/README.md

 * Java application on EC2
 * Postgres Database on RDS.

-The infrastrukturen will be provisioned with:
+The infrastructure will be provisioned with:
 * Packer
 * Terraform
 * Ansible